slavonic/cu-tex/hyphenation/README.md

 Here is how cross-validation works: we start with a hyphenation dictionary and split it in N equal partitions.
 Then N training datasets and N testing datasets are created (they are called "folds") like follows:

-a. i-th testing dataset is just the i-th partition
+* i-th testing dataset is just the i-th partition
-b. i-th training dataset is our dictionary with i-th partition *removed*
+* i-th training dataset is our dictionary with i-th partition *removed*

 Now we have N folds.
 We take each one and use its training set to train patterns, and then test pattern performance on fold'd test words.
 Since test and train sets have no common words, we can expect that the performance results on fond's test set represents real-world